Faith and Philosophy Consistent with Reason and Reality

 Membership and Ordination in the Church of Scio-Buddhism

-Membership and Ordination in the Church of Scio-Buddhism are quick, easy and free!
+Membership and Ordination in the Church of Scio-Buddhism are both free!
 Nevertheless, it is important that those who want to become ordained fully understand our requirements, and also understand that Ordination is not automatic or guaranteed.

 All Members of the Church (including all Clergy Persons) must solemnly accept The Sacred Principle of Ethics: “LIVE AND LET LIVE!”